cyclops1982/Sodaq_Universal_Tracker/Readme.md

 | From (EPOCH) | long (4) |
 | To (EPOCH) | long (4) |
 | GPS fix timeout in seconds | uint16 (2) |

+### Temperature

+The on-board accelerometer provides temperature delta with 1 degree Celsius resolution.
+It is not factory calibrated so the offset needs to be set in the application (command `temp` or it can be hardcoded in the code) for each board.

+### On-the-move Functionality

+The firmware supports, except for the default and alternative fix intervals, a third fix interval that is dependent to movement: if the acceleration on any axis goes over (or below in the case of a negative axis) the acceleration set in `Acceleration%` parameter for over the set `Acceleration Duration`, then a marker is placed.
+At each `Fix Interval (min)` it will check if this marker exists and if it was within the `Timeout` period.
+If so, it will perform a GPS fix and send out a network packet.

+The two settings (`timeout` and `fix interval`) can be slightly confusing at the start.
+The idea is that you can control how many updates are send *after* the device stopped moving.
+For example, if you set the fix interval to 5, and the timeout to 10 and trigger the movement constantly, then you'll get 2 updates.
+If you move the device briefly in the first 5 minutes, you'll still get 2 updates.
+This would help explain that the device has moved, and is now no longer moving.
+If you only want to send out updates when the device moves, then set both parameters to the same value.

+### Minimum time between Fixes
+The setting `Minimum time between Fixes` allows you to combine the On-the-move functionality and the GPS fix functionality without getting duplicate messages being send.
+Getting a GPS fix, and sending out the LoRa packet is quite heavy on the battery consumption, and therefor limiting this can be useful for specific scenario's.
+This is best explained with an example.

+Let's say you have a GPS Fix interval of 30 minutes.
+This would send an update *every* 30 minutes.
+Let's say you also set the on-the-move functionality with a Fix Interval of 15 minutes.
+Let's say the device is always moving, this means the device would send an update *every* 15 minutes.
+With these settings, it would send out an update around 6 times over the course of an hour.
+Every 15 minutes because of movement, and every 30 minutes because of the GPS fix.

+If you set `Minimum time between Fixes` to 15 (minutes), then you would only have received 4 updates.

+Internally, this simply works by storing the date/time when the last GPS fix was *initiated* and comparing this to the current date/time minus the `Minimum time between Fixes` setting.
+If the calculated date/time is later than the last GPS fix, then the update will be send.
+Otherwise the GPS fix is aborted.

+This can have a slightly negative effect when Fix Intervals are set to a somewhat longer time.
+As an example, consider the GPS Fix Interval of 4 hours, and a One-the-move fix interval of 30 minutes.
+Let's say the device moves for 1.5 hours.
+So the One-the-move interval performs 3 GPS fixes.
+Just after the last on-the-move fix, the GPS Fix Interval is triggered.
+It will compare the last fix and realize that no GPS fix is needed because it has just send out a on-the-move fix.
+The device does not move anymore.
+This would mean that it will take another 4 hours before another fix is send out.
+The time in between receiving a packet is than more than 4 hours.

 ## License